camueller/SmartApplianceEnabler/doc/ValueExtraction_EN.md

 # Value extraction
-In the case of queries, the *Smart Appliance Enabler* often receives a comprehensive response (XML, JSON, ...) from which the numerical value actually required must first be extracted.
+In the case of queries, the *Smart Appliance Enabler* often receives a comprehensive response (XML, JSON, ...) from which the numerical value actually must first be extracted.

-For this purpose, either a (JSON) path (field name `Path for extraction`) or a regular expression (field name `Regex for extraction`) can be configured at various points in the *Smart Appliance Enabler*.
+For this purpose, either a (JSON) path (field name `Extraction path`) or a regular expression (field name `Regex for extraction`) can be configured at various places in the *Smart Appliance Enabler*.

 ## Using JSON path
 This value extraction method only works if the response is in JSON format!